|

 Plate numbers 122334 through 122337 were not sent to press until November 15, 1931.
 BEP then shipped the printed stamps to Manila, where they could not possibly have arrived before early 1932.
 Still more time would have been necessary for them to be shipped to Guam to be available for overprinting as Guam Guard Mail issues.
 Yet all genuine Guam Guard Mail stamps using the black overprint were known to have been overprinted on earlier plate numbers first offered on April 8, 1930, and were completely sold out by April 8, 1931.

 For additional information on Guam Guard Mail fake overprints, see Joseph M. Napp, Napp's Numbers Volume 2, The Philippine Islands Issues during the American Administrative Period, 1906-1946, Appendix One, "The Guam Guard Mail Issues of 1930."
-Thanks to Matt Benward for bringing Mr. Napp's work to our attention, and allowing us to correct the description of this genuine Philippines stamp with a fake Guam Guard Mail overprint.
+Thanks to Matt Benward for bringing Mr. Napp's work to our attention, and allowing us to correctly identify this genuine Philippines stamp with a fake Guam Guard Mail overprint.

 Guam Scott